bazel-contrib/SIG-rules-authors/go-tutorial.md

 See [here](https://github.com/bazelbuild/rules_go/blob/master/docs/go/core/rules.md) for more details.
 And these StarLark rules are used inside of the BUILD files, and are often updated automatically by gazelle.

-After we ran gazelle the BUILD.bazel file was updated to include two new StarLark definitions:
+After we ran gazelle, the BUILD.bazel file was updated to include two new StarLark definitions:

 ```python
 go_library(